-TOKYO – Japan's prime minister says he wants to press for more equal ties with the U.S. during the 50th year of the security treaty between the two nations.
+TOKYO – Japan's prime minister said Monday he will press for more equal ties with Washington this year, the 50th anniversary of a joint security treaty that grants many special privileges to U.S. troops stationed in the country.

-Prime Minister Yukio Hatoyama said Monday in a New Year's speech showed live on national television that he wants the alliance between the two countries to become more open.
+Prime Minister Yukio Hatoyama, in a New Year's speech shown live on national television, said he hopes the alliance will evolve to become more open and candid.

-He said it is important "for both sides to be able to firmly say what needs to be said, and increase the relationship of trust."
+It is important "for both sides to be able to firmly say what needs to be said, and to increase the relationship of trust," he said.